Aurora, Illinois: Climate

+Aurora is categorized as a hot-summer humid continental climate (Köppen Dfa).
 The annual precipitation for Aurora is about 40 inches.
 The record high for Aurora is 111 °F, on July 14, 1936.
 The record low is −31 °F, on January 16, 2009.
 The average high temperature for Aurora in July is 83.5 °F, the average January low is 12.6 °F.

-On July 17–18, 1996, a major flood struck Aurora, with 16.94 in of rain in a 24-hour period, which is an Illinois state record, and the second highest ever nationally.
-Flooding occurred in almost every low-lying area in the city, and in neighborhoods bordering the Fox River, causing major damage in some neighborhoods.
-The flooding was just as bad in Blackberry Creek, on Aurora's far west side.
+On July 17–18, 1996, a major flood struck Aurora, with 16.94 in of rain in a 24-hour period, which is an Illinois state record.
+Flooding occurred in almost every low-lying area citywide, as well as localized river inundation with neighborhoods bordering the Fox River.

-Aurora has not been struck by any major tornadoes in recent history, although they occur in Northern Illinois annually.
-In 1906, a tornado went through the Aurora Driving Park, a large recreation/amusement park and race track where the Riddle Highlands neighborhood and Northgate shopping center is today.
-The tornado hit during the afternoon performance of the Ringling Brothers "Greatest Show on Earth" circus, when the park was crowded.
-It killed 2 people and injured 22, but the grandstand was still filled for the evening performance.
-Weak tornadoes struck the city in 1954, 1958, 1960, and 1991.
-In 1990, the supercell thunderstorm that produced the deadly Plainfield Tornado passed over the city, dropping golf ball sized hail and causing wind damage.
+In 1990, the supercell thunderstorm that produced the deadly Plainfield Tornado passed over the city, dropping golf ball-sized hail and causing wind damage.
 Less than ten minutes after passing through Aurora, the storm produced an F5 tornado, which touched down in nearby Oswego, less than 5 miles from downtown.
 The tornado then traveled through Plainfield and Joliet, killing 29 people.

-The city can receive heavy snowfall and experiences blizzards periodically.